opensearch-project/OpenSearch/CONTRIBUTING.md

 **Is your feature important to most users of OpenSearch?**

-If you believe that your feature is going to fulfill a need for most users of OpenSearch, then this belongs in OpenSearch.
-However, we don't want every feature to be built into the server, so if the feature requires additional permissions or brings in extra dependencies it should instead be included as a core module.
+If you believe that a feature is going to fulfill a need for most users of OpenSearch, then it belongs in OpenSearch.
+However, we don't want every feature built into the core server.
+If the feature requires additional permissions or brings in extra dependencies it should instead be included as a module in core.

 **Is your feature a common dependency across multiple plugins?**